 - In sauces or soups, substitute an equal amount of evaporated milk.

-- For a healthy substitute for heavy cream, use evaporated skim milk in cooking.
+- For a healthy substitute for heavy cream, use evaporated skim milk in cooking, not baking.

 - If using in a recipe that needs the fat, use 1/4 cup of melted butter and 3/4 cup of milk.